 Working for a software company, often I am asked to make a recommendation on the necessity of software maintenance agreements.
 I’ve seen the scenario many times.
 After signing the software licensing agreement and deploying the solution, the client is very happy with the software.
 Fast forward through one, trouble-free year and the client is starting to question the importance of the maintenance agreement.
-What are the benefits of the maintenance agreement?
+What are the advantages of software maintenance and benefits of the maintenance agreement?
+What are contract renewal best practices?

 Software Maintenance Agreement Explained

-Typically, a maintenance agreement includes services, support and updates within a specified time frame.
+Typically, an enterprise software maintenance agreement includes services, support and updates within a specified time frame (just like your Cisco support renew).
 Probably the most common way to license software is the perpetual model where the maintenance agreement is paid up-front.
 In this model, the license, theoretically, should run forever.
 But in the real world, things break down, trouble tickets will need to be opened, and once in a while, a little hand-holding is just what the doctor ordered.
 As long as you’re still within the time-frame covered by the maintenance agreement in the contract, the last sentence will be no problem for you.

 Software vendors are unique in that they typically focus on developing a new product or two, while continuing to support and improve upon an already “generally available” or GA product.
 While a value added reseller (VAR) or system integrator (SI) partner is focused on consulting, designing and implementing an overall solution to meet a company’s business needs, the independent software vendor (ISV) is laser-focused on making great software that does a specific thing or two exceedingly well.
 Top VARs and SIs will always know who the best ISVs are, and will rely on them to provide value to their clients, who may be enduring a very specific pain that requires an immediate fix that will scale and continue to evolve as the complexity of their enterprise’s infrastructure matures with the market.